 For your safety, the safety of others and the safety of the animals there will be a zero tolerance for anybody showing up for lab sessions, animal care rotations or lectures/guest speakers, under the influence of alcohol or other medication that may cause physical impairment or disruptive behaviour.
-Sessions missed for the above reasons will be considered unexcused.
+Sessions missed for the above reasons will be considered unexcused with deductions.

-Animal care related duties refer to the provision of essential care to our campus small animals (walking, behaviour modification / observation and documentation).
+Animal care related duties refer to the provision of essential care for program dogs (walking, behaviour modification / observation and documentation).
 Students are required to participate based on a rotation schedule which will include weekends and holidays.
 Not doing so according to set guidelines will result in deductions.
 Schedule changes are limited and must be approved by the instructor prior to the schedule time.
-See lab contract and information sheet for specific guidelines and deduction standards.
+See K9 Socialization / Walking Rotation Contract and information sheet for specific guidelines and deductions.